stephenslab/susieR/README.md

-This model, which will be described in a manuscript in preparation (Wang et al), lends itself to a particularly simple and intuitive fitting procedure - effectively a Bayesian modification of simple forward selection, which we call ``Iterative Bayesian Forward Selection".
+This model, which will be described in a manuscript in preparation (Wang et al), lends itself to a particularly simple and intuitive fitting procedure - effectively a Bayesian modification of simple forward selection, which we call "Iterative Bayesian Forward Selection".

 The output of the fitting procedure is a number of "Credible Sets" (CSs), which are each designed to have high probability to contain a variable with non-zero effect,